storyprotocol/documentation/docs/Developers/typescript-sdk/attach-terms-to-an-ip-asset.md

 It's worth mentioning that you can **create terms + attach terms** all in the same step with the the [registerPilTermsAndAttach](https://docs.story.foundation/docs/sdk-ipasset#/registerpiltermsandattach) function.
 Whatever is easiest for you!

-And, like we mentioned at the beginning, there are two functions you can use that allow you to **register + create terms + attach terms** in the same function:
+And, like we mentioned at the beginning, there are two functions you can use that allow you to **register IP + create terms + attach terms** in the same function:

 * [mintAndRegisterIpAssetWithPilTerms](https://docs.story.foundation/docs/sdk-ipasset#/mintandregisteripassetwithpilterms)
 * [registerIpAndAttachPilTerms](https://docs.story.foundation/docs/sdk-ipasset#/registeripandattachpilterms)